stackunderflow111/blog/content/post/2021-08-28-iptables-for-routing/index.en.md

 ![home network](images/network.png)

 You might find it's hard to experiment with what I described in this article since your route might not have `iptables`.
+Actually, you need more advanced router firmwares to use `iptables`, like OpenWrt or ASUS-Merlin.
 Don't worry, in the article [Network Namespaces and Docker](/p/network-namespaces-and-docker/) you will learn how to simulate this setup on your Linux machine.

 ## SNAT in iptables